-The Air Force’s Personnel Center is comprised of seven directorates, the Air Force Selection Board Secretariat and Special Staff, each managing key programs in support of Department of the Air Force personnel operations around the globe.
+The Air Force’s Personnel Center is comprised of eight directorates, the Air Force Selection Board Secretariat and Special Staff, each managing key programs in support of Department of the Air Force personnel operations around the globe.
 AFPC strives to provide agile and responsive support and solutions to customers around the globe, including military and civilian Airmen and Guardians, families and retirees.

 The Director of Staff (DS) provides worldwide customer support for personnel data through the production, detailed analysis and delivery of reports and data sets on the effectiveness and output of personnel programs.
 In addition to delivering Enterprise Information Management policy and guidance, the Directorate of Staff manages and approves attitude and opinion surveys administered to Department of the Air Force members providing oversight to ensure surveys meet mission requirements and fulfill the information needs of functional authorities.